boegel/easybuild-wiki/FAQ.md

 If you know what you are doing, you can remove the OS dependency from the easyconfig file, and then build it.

+We are trying to remove as much os dependencies as possible, however we can not (yet) build an entire linux system from scratch.

 ## I cannot create a easyblock for 'r' ##

 Because Easybuild follows the [CapWords](http://en.wikipedia.org/wiki/CamelCase)